iCloud: About storage buffering

 - From your iOS device (iPad, iPhone or iPod touch), choose Settings > iCloud > Storage & Backup > Manage Storage, and locate and delete the files.

 - On your Mac, choose System Preferences > iCloud > Manage, and locate and delete the files.

 - On your PC, open the Windows Control Panel:

-- In Windows 7 and Vista, choose Start > All Programs > iCloud > iCloud.
+- In Windows 7, choose Start > All Programs > iCloud > iCloud.

-Once you have deleted the files, the change in your iCloud storage allocation automatically updates the quota values.
+After you have deleted the files, the change in your iCloud storage allocation automatically updates the storage values.